Top 10 Favorite Snacks that Bring Back Our Childhood

 In the face of work-related problems and bills all piling up, some of us wonder why adulthood should be this complicated.
-And in attempt to relive the innocent and carefree days of childhood, most people indulge on their favorite kiddie snacks a.k.a “comfort foods”.
+And in an attempt to relive the innocent and carefree days of childhood, most people indulge in their favorite kiddie snacks a.k.a “comfort foods.”

 10. Captain Sid’s Butong Pakwan